jimniels/sassme/README.md

 ## About

-### History

 This project was originally conceived and built at Arc90.
-The original repo can still be found at [arc90/sass-color-picker](https://github.com/arc90/sass-color-picker).
-However, due to organization conflicts, that project is no longer maintained.
-This is now the **officially** successor.
+When first deployed, it lived on the web at `http://sassme.arc90.com/` and the original codebase was hosted under Arc90’s Github account at [arc90/sass-color-picker](https://github.com/arc90/sass-color-picker).
+However, due to organization conflicts, that repo is no longer maintained.
+This is now the **official** successor.

-Many thanks to those who helped build v1.0 [LINK] of SassMe:
+Many thanks to those who helped build [v1.0 of SassMe](https://github.com/jimniels/sassme/releases/tag/1.0):

 - Jim Nielsen / jimniels (current project owner) [LINK]
 - Darren Newton / DarrenN [LINK]